 How Is Marital Debt Divided?

-Our knowledgeable attorneys can answer any questions you may have about dividing your marital property and debts while maintaining your separate assets.
+Our knowledgeable Denver property division attorneys can answer any questions you may have about dividing your marital property and debts while maintaining your separate assets.

 How a Court Divides Marital Property

 When couples cannot agree on dividing marital property and debt, the court managing the divorce or legal separation has the authority to divide the property.
-Colorado is an equitable distribution state, which means the court will seek to divide marital property in a fair and equitable way, but not necessarily in an equal manner.
+Colorado is an equitable distribution state, which means the court will seek to divide marital property fairly and equitably, but not necessarily in an equal manner.

 In dividing marital property, the court considers the following relevant factors:

-● The contribution each spouse made to acquire the marital property, including the contribution of a spouse as homemaker;
+- The contribution each spouse made to acquire the marital property, including the contribution of a spouse as a homemaker;

 Our law firm has extensive experience in property division matters.
-We can help you in this aspect so you will have this process completed prior to going to court.
+As a Denver property division attorney, we can help you in this aspect so you will have this process completed prior to going to court.
 This way, we can give you a greater say in the division and make sure your case moves forward as efficiently as possible.

 How Does Property Division Affect Investment Accounts?